STEVEN DOYLE: This is who I am

-A few decades ago — it feels like only months — I sat down at the kitchen table of my family home, and in longhand that is much more legible that I could produce today, I wrote on lined paper maybe 500 words about a high school football game.
+A few decades ago — it feels like only a few years — I sat down at the kitchen table of my family home, and in longhand that is much more legible than I could produce today, I wrote on lined paper maybe 500 words about a high school football game.
 My mother delivered those words to one of the two weekly newspapers in my hometown, and stunningly and spectacularly, they appeared largely unchanged in print the following Thursday.

 I was a high school junior, and thus I became a published — if not quite yet a professional — journalist.

-Ever since, except for a few months when someone decided dollars were more valuable than my sense, I’ve been chasing stories and people across four states and landed in early 2019 at the corner of Broad and Market Streets in nearly uptown Martinsville.
+Ever since, except for a few months when someone decided dollars were more valuable than my sense, I’ve been chasing stories and people across four states and landed in early 2019 in Martinsville and now, as of last week, in Danville as the new editor of the Register & Bee.

 That odyssey has included stops at news outlets in Mississippi — where as a college sophomore I became a full-time professional — Florida (for decades), my native Kentucky and more recently in North Carolina.
 I started my career in sports but have worked in every corner of a newsroom.

-And now here I am to help bring news to you every day via martinsvillebulletin.com and the Martinsville Bulletin that so many of you have told me you love and hate to miss.
+And now here I am to help bring news to you every day via godanriver.com and the Danville Register & Bee that we know so many of you love and hate to miss.
 You didn’t choose me for this role – I’m thankful to those who did – but you might find it useful to know more about me, to have a filter of familiarity as you watch how we go about our business.

 I value fairness, accuracy and truthfulness and holding those we cover to those standards.
 The First Amendment is the lamppost on my path to enlighten you.
 I do not abide incivility or misinformed malevolence and don’t engage those who practice them.
 I understand that our news organization might not be able to be everything you want us to be, but we can be everything we should be.